stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/01-site-management/02-adding-sites.markdown

 the User has permission to do so.

 Once the Site has been created, you should configure its settings to fit your needs.
-You can learn more about Site Settings here[link].
+You can learn more about Site Settings in [Configuring Sites and Pages](/discover/portal/-/knowledge_base/7-1/configuring-sites-and-pages).

 Next, you'll learn about creating pages.